 - Be flexible and adapt easily to change;

 - Be psychologically and emotionally stable enough to work under pressure in the face of risk.

 Les personnes souhaitant réaliser un séjour d'accompagnement en Colombie doivent remplir le formulaire de candidature.
 Seul-es les candidat-es ayant dûment remplis ce formulaire avec sérieux seront contactés pour une rencontre d'introduction.

-Candidates will be contacted by members of the collective to schedule a personal interview within a few days of reception of the completed form.
+Candidates will be contacted by members of the collective to schedule a personal interview upon reception of the completed form.

-Training sessions are made up of workshops, discussion, film screenings, individual and group exercises, as well as scenario simulations.
+Training sessions are made up of workshops, discussions, individual and group exercises, as well as scenario simulations.

 Training sessions address the following themes:

 - Colombian conflict in the continental context

 - The history and actors in the conflict

 - Mechanisms and impact of low intensity conflict